S3b-sudo/Android-Tools/README.md

 Settings manager

 #Notes
 This is pretty much just a terminal front end for ADB and SCRCPY.
+You can use this for stuff like re-assigning the default launcher on a fire tablet or uninstalling bloat.